opensource4you/astraea/README.md

 ## Kafka Official Tool

-This project offer a way to run kafka official tool by container.
+This project offers a way to run kafka official tool by container.
 For example:

 ### Run kafka-topics.sh